MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.212-1.md

 (4) A summary of the rationale for award;

-(5) For acquisitions of commercial items, the make and model of the item to be delivered by the successful offeror.
+(5) For acquisitions of commercial products, the make and model of the product to be delivered by the successful offeror.

 (6) Reasonable responses to relevant questions posed by the debriefed offeror as to whether source-selection procedures set forth in the solicitation, applicable regulations, and other applicable authorities were followed by the agency.